Toni Savevski: Managerial career

-In January 2001, after the then coach AEK Athens, Giannis Pathiakakis resigned, Savevski retired as a footballer overnight, in order to take the position of coach on the yellow-black bench, with Eugène Gerards as technical advisor.
-In the summer of 2001, the administrative instability of the club resulted in the Savevski and Gerards leaving.
+On 26 January 2001, after the manager of AEK Athens, Giannis Pathiakakis resigned, Savevski retired as a footballer overnight and took over in his place with Eugène Gerards as technical advisor.
+In the summer of 2001, the administrative instability of the club resulted in Savevski and Gerards leaving the club.

-In the season 2001–02 he was the coach for Apollon Limassol.
-In 2002 he coached Omonia, where in 2003 he won the Cypriot First Division and the Cypriot Super Cup, before leaving in 2004.
-In the summer of the same year, he assumed the position of technical director of the AEK Athens academies.
-During his tenure, the infrastructure departments of the club were organized and developed.
-Players such as Sokratis Papastathopoulos, Kostas Manolas, Viktor Klonaridis, Panagiotis Tachtsidis and Vasilios Pliatsikas were the results of his work.
+He subsequently moved to Cyprus and became the manager of Apollon Limassol for a season.
+In the summer of 2002 he moved to Omonia, where in 2003 he won the Cypriot First Division and the Cypriot Super Cup, before leaving in 2004.
+In the summer of the same year, he assumed the position of technical director of the academies of AEK Athens.
+During his tenure, the youth system of the club was reorganized and developed.
+Players such as Sokratis Papastathopoulos, Kostas Manolas, Viktor Klonaridis, Panagiotis Tachtsidis and Vasilios Pliatsikas emerged through the academy.
 In the summer of 2010, Savevski was promoted to the position of head scouting of the team.
-By September 2012, he returned to Omonia as head coach until December 2013.
+On 26 September 2012, he returned to Omonia as their manager, a position he held until 19 December 2013.

+On 2016 he also served AEK Athens in the scouting staff until May 2017.